 to add text.So there we were in the rain, with Babe grazing and me trying to get this boy on his feet.
 After a dozen attempts to rise with me holding onto his tail, his front legs were dug straight in and he was sitting on my bent thighs.
 We were not going to go far that way.
 Another l0 minutes passed, and i finally eased myself out from under him and he stood on his own.
 I looked up the hill across two acres to the barn.
 Maybe three acres, but who's counting.
 We began to inch.. push him a little, walk the mare forward,with Babe and I talking constantly to let him know where we were.
 Inch by inch we were going in the right direction.
 Then miraculously he seemed to get the plan and began to stagger and lurch pretty consistently in the right direction!
 It only took 20 minutes to reach the barn.
 When we arrived, my son also arrived to take a picture and help us into a stall.
 There we began the task of nursing, which usually comes before mountain climbing.

-Chase is offered for sale at $2400 Chance is on his way to Scotland with Linc!
+Chase is offered for sale at $2400 Chance is at home in Scotland with Linc!

 Strictly Ballroom X Nuggets Super Shado